GASTRITIS

 - Smoking

-- Autoimmune diseases in which the immune system attacks body tissues can cause gastritis
+- Autoimmune diseases in which the immune system attacks body tissues can cause gastritis.

 Symptoms of gastritis

-- Pain in the upper abdomen
+- Pain in the upper of the abdomen

 - Feeling bloated, fullness, early satiety after eating a small amount of food